zotero/publications/README.md

 Getting The Library
 -------------------

-The easiest way to obtain the latest version is to use [bower](http://bower.io/):
+The easiest way to obtain the latest version is to use npm:

-    bower install zotero-publications
+    npm i zotero/publications

 Alternaitvely you can download the latest release directly from Github: